9 Epic Things to Do in Lake Tahoe in Winter: Complete Guide

 North Lake Tahoe Ski Resorts

-- Northstar – very close to North Lake Tahoe, only a 10 minute drive.
+- Northstar – very close to North Lake Tahoe, only a 10-minute drive.
 Almost as pricey as Heavenly

-- Sugar Bowl Resort – 30 minute drive from North Lake Tahoe, mid-range in prices
+- Sugar Bowl Resort – 30-minute drive from North Lake Tahoe, mid-range in prices

-- Boreal Mountain California – similar distance as sugarbowl, but on the pricey side
+- Boreal Mountain California – similar distance as Sugarbowl, but on the pricey side

 Pro Tip: If you’re coming from far, and not bringing equipment with you, then I have a tip.
-Rather than renting gear from the ski resorts, you can save money by renting from an equipment rental shop.
+Rather than renting gear from the ski resorts, you can save money byrenting from an equipment rental shop.
 This is what we did.
 We rented from Village Ski Loft in North Tahoe.
 A quick search elsewhere will show you others.

 2. Take a ride up the Heavenly Gondola